How to Add Barcodes and GTINs to Shopify Products in Bulk

 A barcode is the visual symbol scanned at point of sale or in a warehouse.
 A GTIN (Global Trade Item Number) is the numeric identifier encoded in that barcode.
 Shopify stores the GTIN in the Barcode field on each product and variant.

 The most common GTIN formats are EAN-13 (the 13-digit standard used in Australia, the UK, and most international markets) and UPC-A (the 12-digit standard used in the United States and Canada).
-ISBN codes used for books are also a GTIN variant.
+ISBN codes for books are also a GTIN variant.

 GTINs are assigned by GS1, the international standards body.
 Every retail product manufactured by a brand with a GS1 membership has a registered GTIN.
 Google and other platforms use that registration to verify product identity: when a GTIN is submitted, the platform checks it against the GS1 database to confirm it matches the product being listed.